atul-ram/test/k8s/Core-concepts.md

 ## cloud-controller-manager

 - Daemon that provides cloud-provider specific knowledge and integration capability into the core control loop of Kubernetes.
-- The controllers include Node, Route, Service, and add an additional controller to handle things such as PersistentVolume Labels.
+- The controllers include Node, Route, Service, and add an additional controller to handle things such as *PersistentVolume* Labels.

+## Cluster DNS

+- Provides Cluster Wide DNS for Kubernetes Services.
+  - kube-dns (default pre 1.11) kube-dns is a wrapper around dnsmasq with another container in the pod that manages its config
+  - CoreDNS (current default) CoreDNS is a single golang  binary with a slew of plugins and much better native kubernetes support

+## Kube Dashboard

+A limited, general purpose web front end for the Kubernetes Cluster.

+## Heapster / Metrics API Server

+Provides metrics for use with other Kubernetes Components.

+- Heapster (deprecated, removed in Dec)
+- Metrics API (current)